ProgSoc/Docs/docs/contributing.md

 The best way to contribute to almost any open source project is to fork the repo and make a pull request with your changes.
 This is the best way to ensure that your changes are accepted and that you're happy with the changes you're suggesting.

-If you're not familiar with how git works make sure to check out our [2022 Git Workshop](./events/2022/git.md).
-It has all the instructions you need to get started with git.
+If you're not familiar with how Git works make sure to check out our [2022 Git Workshop](./events/2022/git.md).
+It has all the instructions you need to get started with Git.

 1. [Fork the GitHub repo](https://github.com/ProgSoc/Docs/fork) to create your own copy of the repo on GitHub.
 2. Make your changes to the files you want to update.